 Recommendations for Basic Preparation

-At least one portable storage unit that contains specialized equipment for difficult airway management should be readily available (table 2).
-If a difficult airway is known or suspected, the following steps are recommended:
+At least one portable storage unit that contains specialized equipment for difficult airway management should be readily available (

 * Inform the patient (or responsible person) of the special risks and procedures pertaining to management of the difficult airway.